Ch0p5h0p/Cyclone-Hash/docs/index.md

 - Byte Diffusion: graphs of the amount of changes per byte should be flat or almost flat.
 - Birthday paradox collisions: 0 collisions.

-Note: tests were performed with a constant tweak value, which indicates that the use of a tweak value increases the strength of the hash beyond the test results above.
+Tests were performed with a constant tweak value, which indicates that the use of a tweak value increases the strength of the hash beyond the test results above.

+Note: the tests were applied to a 16 byte (128 bit) long hash to increase testing efficiency.
+The default value is 32 bytes.
+Hamming tests and diffusion tests similar results (Hamming: ~50.3%, Diffusion: ~99.5% average, or ~9950 average changes)

 ## Background
 Originally, I did this to give myself an introduction to hash algorithms and how they work internally, but through multiple hours of wondering what I could do better and the occasional eureka moment, my "introductory exercise" became Cyclone.